trenz-gmbh/TRENZ.Lib.RazorMail/README.md

 <img src="@InlineFile("My Company Logo.png")" />
 ```

 That's it.
-This attaches the image as a file, then references it using `cid` format.
-Because the image is attached, this
+This attaches the image as a file, then references it using `cid` format[^1].
-also doesn't require your users to enable loading external images.
+Because the image is attached, this also doesn't require your users to enable
+loading external images, which some mail clients restricts for privacy reasons.

+[^1] Each attachment becomes part of a [MIME multipart message](https://en.wikipedia.org/wiki/MIME#Multipart_messages),
+and is identified by its Content-ID.
+To _refer_ to that part, RazorMail then
+uses the `cid:(Content-ID)` URI scheme.

 Or, to attach a file: